Class of 2025

 Gracie Simoncic is an American Studies major with minors in Digital Marketing and Collaborative Innovation.
 She has many interests, but she is particularly passionate about fashion design, cultural studies, and intersectional feminism.
 At Notre Dame, Gracie is involved in Strike fashion magazine, Americana student research journal, Farley hall council, and works for ND Listens.
 One of her previous research projects compared the fast and slow fashion supply chains to demonstrate the industry's environmental impact.
 During her time at Notre Dame, Gracie would love to research the intersection of fashion, cultural sociology and social media.
 Following her time at Notre Dame, she wants to attend fashion school to pursue a design degree.
 Afterward, she plans on entering the fashion industry in New York City.

-Jane Stallman is a Psychology major with a minor in Data Science.
+Jane Stallman is a Psychology major with minors in Data Science and Italian.
 She works under Dr. Gerald Haeffel in the Cognition and Emotion Lab, researching how to best conceptualize, quantify, and alter cognitive vulnerabilities that underlie depression.
-She worked on grant-writing and fundraising for, and is now the Outreach Chair of Active Minds, a mental health advocacy club on campus.
-She is also an active member of the Club Swim Team, and is their Apparel Chair, so you can catch them dripping in and out of the pool.
-She lives in Flaherty Hall, is their Signature Events Commissioner, and lectors for hall Mass.
-Jane is also a member of CS for Good and Engineers Without Borders.
+She is also a part of the iTREDS program, an NSF-funded traineeship for socially responsible and engaged data scientists.
+On campus, Jane is heavily involved in Active Minds, Notre Dame’s largest mental health advocacy organization, and is their Spring Vice President.
+She is also Spring Vice President of Flaherty Hall, so you can catch her repping the bears wherever she goes.
+Jane is also thrilled to be spending Fall 2023 abroad in Rome!
 After graduation, she plans to pursue a Ph.D. in Clinical Psychology and a research-based career that helps understand and assist those suffering from mood and anxiety disorders.

 Grace Steffen is a Biological Sciences major in the College of Science with an Accounting minor and a Compassionate Care in Medicine minor.
 Her research interests lie in global diseases and the way in which measures can be taken to prevent further spread of such pathogens.
 She is currently working in Dr. Jason Rohr’s lab, where she is studying the effects of a vaccine on amphibians through methods of both DNA extraction work and hands-on experience with live specimens.
 In addition, she is working in Dr. Nicole Achee’s lab, where she plays a role in gathering data on the trajectory of arthropod-borne diseases.
 On campus, Grace is involved with Student Union Board, Baraka Bouts Boxing Club, and a myriad of medical related clubs such as Harper Cancer Research Society, American Medical Women’s Association, and Preprofessional Society.
 In her free time, Grace works as an ND tour guide.
 After graduation, she plans to go to medical school.